olioapps/aframe-typescript-toolkit/README.md

 ---

 ### Exporting Custom Components
 Seeing your component run locally is great.
 Now it is time to export it so it can be used by others.
 There are many ways to do this.
-One free and convenient way is through GitHub and RawGit
+One free and convenient way is through GitHub and [JSDelivr](https://www.jsdelivr.com/).

 #### 1. Publish your project to GitHub
 See [GitHub's docs](https://help.GitHub.com/) if you are not familiar with this process.